 Mizar (Zeta Ursae Majoris)

-In 1996, the Navy Prototype Optical Interferometer (NPOI), near Flagstaff, Arizona, was used to compile images of Mizar A that, for the first time, showed it as two separate stars.
-The NPOI data revealed that the components of Mizar A come as close together as 16 million km and as far apart as 54 million km.
+In 1996, the Navy Prototype Optical Interferometer (NPOI), near Flagstaff, Arizona, was used to compile images of Mizar A that, for the first time, showed it as two separate stars (Figure 2).
+The NPOI data revealed that the components of Mizar A come as close together as 16 million kilometers and as far apart as 54 million kilometers.

 The Mizar quartet moves through space at a similar speed and direction to Alcor, but measurements by the Hipparcos satellite suggest that Mizar and Alcor are separated by 2 to 3 light-years – too far for the systems to be physically associated.

 |position||RA 13h 23m 05.55s,